Luigi Radice: Managerial career

 Radice began his managerial career with Monza, winning the 1966–67 Serie C Girone A; he remained at the club from 1966 until 1971, apart from a year-long spell with Treviso between 1968 and 1969.
 After his experience with Treviso he moved to Cesena, with whom he achieved the club's first promotion to Serie A in 1972–73.
 He made his managerial debut in Serie A the following season with Fiorentina.
 After a brief time at Cagliari in 1975, Radice moved to Torino, where he became the first and only coach to lead the club to the Scudetto since the Superga tragedy, winning the title during the 1975–76 season.
 Radice was awarded the Seminatore d'Oro that season as the best coach in Serie A.

-On 17 April 1979, he was involved in a car accident on the Autostrada dei Fiori in which former football player Paolo Barison lost his life.
+On 17 April 1979, Radice was involved in a car accident on the Autostrada dei Fiori in which former football player Paolo Barison lost his life.
 Radice was severely injured and hospitalised at Imperia, a 56-year-old man was also killed in the crash.
 During the 1979–80 season, in February 1980, he left Turin.
 In 1980–81, Radice led Bologna to a 7th-place finish despite starting the season with a 5-point penalty following the Totonero scandal.
 He coached Milan in the 1981–82 season, but was replaced by Italo Galbiati halfway through the season which ended with the relegation of the Rossoneri.
 In 1983, he replaced Enrico Catuzzi as the manager of Bari in Serie B, coaching the Galletti for the remaining 13 games of the season.
 He managed Inter Milan in the 1983–84 season, then returned to Torino in 1984–85; notably achieving a second-place finish in his first season back.

-In 1989 he left Torino, subsequently managing Roma and Bologna.
+In 1989, Radice left Torino, subsequently managing Roma and Bologna.
 In the 1992–93 season Fiorentina was entrusted to Radice.
 The team started well, and at the turn of the year was sitting in second place, having scored 15 points in the first 13 matches.
 However, a mid-season feud with the club's chairman Vittorio Cecchi Gori led to the departure of Radice, and Fiorentina nose-dived in the standings.
 They scored only 15 more points in the remaining 21 matches, and finished only 16th.
-The result was relegation to Serie B.

-Radice later returned to Cagliari in 1993–94, and in 1995 he managed Genoa.
+The result was relegation to Serie B. Radice later returned to Cagliari in 1993–94, and in 1995 he managed Genoa.
 He ended his managerial coach where he had started, in Monza, with whom he obtained promotion to Serie B in the 1996–97 season.